Selecting the Correct Wire Gauge when Wiring a Ring Video Doorbell Pro

 12-Gauge Wire (Unusable)

-12-gauge wire is much too thick to work with comfortably on the Ring Video Doorbell Pro.
+12-gauge wire is too thick to work effectively with the Ring Wired Doorbell Plus.
 It may also not provide enough power to the unit.

 A 12-gauge can be compared to the tines of a dinner fork.
 If the wire is the width of one of the tines of the fork, it's 12-gauge.